Amakihi with debilitating pox lesion on foot. Photo courtesy of U.S. Geological Survey

 Avian Pox (Avipox-virus sp.)

-Mosquitoes spreading this viral parasite are the most important means of transmission, but direct contact between infected birds, contaminated surfaces and contaminated food and water also may play a role in the spread of the disease.
-Symptoms include swollen, often bloody tumor-like lesions on unfeathered parts of a bird's body, namely the feet and legs as well as around the eyes and at the base of the bill.
+Avian Pox Virus was first documented in forest birds in 1902.
+Mosquitoes spread this viral parasite, but direct contact between infected birds, contaminated surfaces and contaminated food and water also spread the disease.
+Symptoms include swollen, often bloody tumor-like lesions on unfeathered parts of a bird's body, such as the feet, legs, eyes, and base of the bill.
 The virus also causes lesions in the mouth, trachea, esophagus and lungs.
-Lesions often cause great difficulty and infected individuals who have not succumbed to the disease will appear weak and emaciated.
+Lesions often cause birds to have difficulty with eating, finding food, and flying.
+Some may even loose limbs.
+Infected individuals who have not succumbed to the disease may be weak and emaciated making them susceptible to depredation.

 Avian Malaria (Plasmodium relictum)